-So, with Mother’s Day less than a week away, we’re sharing a composing activity you can use this afternoon to help your piano students have a blast with composing while penning a masterpiece for mom 🙂
+So, with Mother’s Day on the horizon, we’re sharing a composing activity you can use this afternoon to help your piano students have a blast with composing while penning a masterpiece for mom 🙂

 Mother’s Day Composing For Your Young Piano Students.